Workshops

 -

-This one-hour, virtual workshop is open to all UT students, faculty, and staff, and you don't need any previous knowledge of AI to participate.
-Registration required, so sign up today!
+Curious about AI literature mapping tools?
+This one hour virtual session will provide hands-on experience with AI tools that can help you map citations to discover academic literature.
+This workshop is open to all UT students, faculty, and staff, and you don't need any previous knowledge of AI tools to participate.

 Location: Zoom